Karakin Foundation - Funder Overview

 Website: No public website

 Note: The foundation does not accept unsolicited requests for funds.
-All grants are made to preselected charitable organizations.
+All grants are made to preselected charitable organisations.

 Overview